ga-curriculum/design-patterns-lab/README.md

 # ![[tktk Module Name]](./assets/design-patterns-lab.png)

+# THIS REPO IS DEPRECATED, BUT STILL IN USE BY IN-FLIGHT COHORTS.
+IT CAN BE DELETED AFTER APR 1, 2025.
+You are likely looking for [this](https://git.generalassemb.ly/modular-curriculum-all-courses/java-design-patterns-lab.git) repo instead.

 ## About

 Demonstrate the ability to apply design patterns effectively to enhance the flexibility, scalability, and maintainability of software systems.